pmadvise - applies advice about memory to a process

 An address and length can be given to specify a subrange to apply the advice.
 The address should be hexadecimal and the length should be in bytes by default.

-If length is not specified and the starting address refers to the start of a segment, the advice is applied to that segment. length can be qualified by K, M, G, T, P, or E to specify kilobytes, megabytes, gigabytes, terabytes, or exabytes respectively as the unit of measure.
+If length is not specified and the starting address refers to the start of a segment, the advice is applied to that segment. length can have a fractional part, and can be qualified with a K, M, G, T, P, or E scale factor, denoting kilobytes, megabytes, gigabytes, terabytes, petabytes, or exabytes respectively.

 Print verbose output.
 Display output as pmap(1) does, showing what advice is being applied where.
 This can be useful when the advice is being applied to a named region (for example, private, shared, and so forth) to get feedback on exactly where the advice is being applied.